tomaskul/tomaskul.github.io/_posts/2017-08-18-blog-entry-2-week-1.md

 # Placement
 ## Monday
-I spend the first day getting introduced to the essential basics.
-Firstly, I met the software development team, and then rest of the company – far too many names & faces to remember for the first day.
-Whilst saying hi to everyone I was also shown around the company premises.
+I spent the first day getting introduced to the essentials.
+Began the week by meeting the software development team, and then rest of the company – far too many names & faces to remember for the first day.
+Whilst saying hi to everyone I was also shown around the premises.
 With basics, out of the way, I spent rest of the day sorting out paperwork, laptop and familiarising myself with practices and software development culture within the team.
-Also, first visit to Chatwins!
+Also, my first visit to Chatwins!

 ## Tuesday
-Tuesday was quite relaxing, yet intense on information intake.
-Spent good portion of the day reading (language agnostic code standards, development lifecycle, SVN, C# basics), being introduced to company products, and playing some (awful) game of pool.
+Quite a relaxing day, but intense on information intake.
+Spent good portion of the day reading (language agnostic code standards, development lifecycle, SVN, C# basics), being introduced to company products, and playing a game of (awful) pool (might need more practice than I thought).

 ## Wednesday
 Wednesday was the first day where I started feeling productive.
-Started the day off with my first contribution to the daily, team stand-up, learnt most of C# basics (variable types, operator overloading, anonymous (delegate) methods etc., essentially C# is a weird blend of C++ and Java with sprinkle of questionable feature naming).
+Began the day off with my first contribution to the daily, team stand-up, learnt most of C# basics (variable types, operator overloading, anonymous (delegate) methods etc., essentially C# is a weird blend of C++ and Java with sprinkle of questionable feature naming).
 I finished the day in a meeting with Ralph (product customer) & Ian (senior software dev) getting a general outline of my first project!

 ## Thursday
 Laid out project (high level user & functional) requirements, attended team meeting to see what is going on around the company outside the software dev team.

 ## Friday
 Received feedback for the document I wrote on Thursday, improved the document and proceeded with writing up the technical requirements draft.
-Also, spent a fair bit of time just chatting away about MCU and RPGs and getting to know other members of the team
+Also, spent a fair bit of time just chatting away about MCU and RPGs and getting to know other members of the team.

 # Other
 Spent few hours after work, on Thursday, Friday, and Sunday working on a 2D turn-based strategy game which I’ve been developing for ~2.5 weeks at that point.
 Most of the development was based around:

 - Refactoring
 - Adding few mock classes, which later were fleshed out into usable base objects
 - Incorporating property files
 - Improving error/log messages